-- 1. WPS button Turns Push 'N' Connect (WPS) security on and off.
-When wireless security is enabled, the Push 'N' Connect LED on the front of the wireless router is solid green.
+- 1. WPS button Turns on Push 'N' Connect (WPS).
+When Push 'N' Connect is active and ready to add a wireless client through WPS, the Push 'N' Connect LED on the front of the wireless router is blinking.
 See "Push 'N' Connect" on page 3. - 2.
 Wireless On/Off button Turns the Wireless network on and off.
-When the Wireless network is enabled, the Wireless LED on the front of the router is solid green.
+When the Wireless network is enabled, the Wireless LED on the front of the router is solid blue.
 See "Wireless" on page 3.